ShreyamMaity/MaidenLands/README.md

 invloved in development.
 This is an overview of development steps in order of their execution, however the timeline for development stages are described below in a seperate section of their own in "MileStones and initial world building".

 1. **Phase-1**
-- Development of a foilage / vegetation system. (already in progress)
+- Development of a foilage / vegetation system. (already in progress).
 - hiring concept artists for creating an art direction for "MaidenLands".
 - creating an art direction for game.
 - creating a background story, setting and theme for "Maiden Lands"